 Under the prior policy, unlawful presence was not counted against an international student until a USCIS agent or immigration judge made a formal finding of a violation.
 Under the new policy, USCIS will start counting the days immediately.
 As soon as an international student’s F-1 Visa, J-1 Visa, or M-1 Visa expires, USCIS will start counting days against the student unless the student files an application for reinstatement or is otherwise eligible for an exemption.
 Many observers believe that the Administration is actively attempting to discourage international students from applying with this type of policy.

 The bottom line: This new policy is extremely harsh.
 It is in line with many of the other anti-immigrant policy changes from the Trump Administration.
 It punishes minor violations and small mistakes.
-If you are an international student in Southern California and your visa has expired, it is imperative that you consult with an experienced Los Angeles immigration lawyer immediately.
+If you are an international student in Southern California and your visa has expired, it is imperative that you consult with an experienced immigration lawyer in Los Angeles immediately.
 You need to take action to protect your rights.

 How to Get a Student Visa